vsquicciarini/madys/docs/source/installation.rst

 Install
 ------------

 As catalog queries are mediated by the `TAP Gaia Query <https://github.com/mfouesneau/tap>`_ package (``TAP``), this module needs being present in your working environment.
 If you are trying to import ``MADYS`` from the command line, the module is automatically installed if not found.
-However, **this does not work on Jupyter Notebook**; in this case, we suggest to manually install the package from pip, through the following command:
+However, **this does not work on Jupyter Notebook**; in this case, we suggest to manually install the package via pip, through the following command:

 .. code-block:: console